Cumberland River water or watershed scenery in Kentucky

 Best flows

-Skip wading when generation is rising, when the safe exit window is unclear, when storms or fog reduce boat visibility, or when the exact tailwater regulation and slot-rule details have not been checked.
+Skip wading when generation is rising, when the safe exit window is unclear, when storms or fog reduce boat visibility, or when the exact tailwater rule and slot-rule details have not been checked.

 Local plan